rh-mobb/gcp-self-managed-no-bucket-install/README.md

 ```bash
 ccoctl gcp create-service-accounts --name=${GCP_SERVICE_ACCOUNT_PREFIX} --project=${GCP_PROJECT} --credentials-requests-dir=credreqs --workload-identity-pool=${WORKLOAD_IDENTITY_POOL} --workload-identity-provider=${WORKLOAD_IDENTITY_PROVIDER}
 ```
+### Edit manifests/cluster-authentication-02-config.yaml

+Change serviceAccountIssuer: to the URL you would like to use

 ## Create install configuration files
 Switch to the installer directory we created